Want to launch an online store with WordPress in 2026? You’re in the right place.

 WooCommerce will also prompt you to add “free business features” to your store.
 You can click the accordion to expand the options.

-If you don’t want to decide now, you can uncheck all of them — you can always install them later on:
+If you don’t want to decide now, you can uncheck all of them.
+You can always install them later on:

 Theme